zasyaonline/ZasyaMonitor/README.md

 ==> zabbix: Attempting graceful shutdown of VM...
 ```

-2. Now, we need to use VBoxManage to export the VM disks to a raw formatted disk file:
+2. Now, we need to use VBoxManage to export the VM disk to a raw formatted disk file:

 ```
 $ ls -lh VirtualBox\ VMs/zasya-monitor_zabbix_1694659244539_38888